Calculates the Integrated Survival Brier Score (ISBS), Integrated Graf Score or squared survival loss.

 are passed to $score

-otherwise testing data.
-The first is likely to reduce any bias caused by calculating
+Using the train set is likely to reduce any bias caused by calculating parts of the

 Time Cutoff Details